Healthy Homes Assessment Linden

 Insulation Linden

-The insulation of the ceiling and underfloor is required to all rental houses from 1 July 2019.
-Property managers and landlords have to make sure that the insulation is in line with this new standard.
-In some cases, existing ceiling insulation or insulation in the sub floor space may need to be added or replaced.
+Ceiling and underfloor insulation is required on all rental homes from 1 July 2019.
+All landlords and property managers are required to make sure the insulation meets standards that are in line with the latest quality.
+In certain situations, the existing ceiling insulation or insulation in the sub floor space may require to be replaced or replaced.

-A properly insulated home will reduce the risk of condensation and reduce the chances of mould and dampness, and will also make an easier task for the household to keep heat.
+A properly insulated home can reduce condensation, and decrease the risk of mould and dampness, and will also make it easier to the household to hold heat.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
-The more R-value is higher, the better the insulation.
+The "R" stands for thermal resistance and is a gauge of how well insulation can withstand heat flow.
+The more high the R-value, better the insulation.

 • Zone 1 - Auckland & Northland - ceiling R 2.9 and underfloor R 1.3